Thrift Style

 Tour Schedule

-Thrift Style is touring October 2020 through April 2025.
-The dates below reflect five-week exhibition periods.
+Thrift Style is touring October 2020 through August 2027.
+The available dates below reflect seven-week exhibition periods.
 Dates are subject to change; please contact MoreArt@maaa.org or (800) 473-3872 x208/209 for current availability.

 • October 21–November 30, 2020 Northern State University